matthewpeixoto/hidden-message-fixer/README.md

+---
+summary: 'Output the message by fixing the HTML, CSS & Javascript bugs.'
+time: '15 minutes'
+deliverables: '1 HTML file, 1 CSS file, 1 JS file'
+---

 # Hidden message fixer

-- Approx. completion time: **15 minutes**
-- Deliverables: **1 HTML file, 1 CSS file, 1 JS file**

----

-**Find the hidden message by fixing the HTML, CSS & Javascript bugs.**
+## Overview

 - *Fork this repository.*
-- Fix all the bugs to reveal the secret message.
+- Fix all the bugs to reveal the message.
-- **The funny characters in the JS file, like: `\u2606` & `\x75` are supposed to be there—they are the message text written in another format.**
 - *Run it through Markbot and make sure it passes all the checks.*

 ---

+## Goal

+Visually match the images in the “screenshots” folder.

+- Final screenshots in the “screenshots” folder.

+---

 ## Hand in

 Drop this folder into your Markbot application.
 Make sure to fix all the errors.
-And submit to Canvas using Markbot.
+And submit online.